"Lisa has recommended you!"

 That sounds really serious, but it's simply a helpful piece of context that acts as an "intro" for your recommendation.
 Whether it's a coworker you've worked closely with for years, a manager, a direct report, a point of contact at an agency, or something else entirely, it sets the stage for the reader to learn why you're writing this recommendation.

-For Example: I've worked alongside Lisa for close to two years now.
+I've worked alongside Lisa for close to two years now.

 2. Provide details of the position for which you're recommending the person.